-- 1. Strategically locate leafy trees/ hedges and water features to mask urban noises such as traffic, garbage collection and delivery locations.
-Consider that leafy rough barked trees, vine covered walls and natural ground cover materials (mulch, soil) will help dampen urban noise. - 4.
-Place trees and vegetation near sources of air pollution including busy roadways, to assist in reduction of air pollution through the collection of particulate matter on leaves and needles, and absorption of toxic gases, including but not limited to: ozone, nitrogen dioxide, sulfur dioxide, carbon monoxide, carbon dioxide, cadmium, chromium, nickel and lead. - 18.5.5 Drainage and Erosion Measures to control drainage and shoreline erosion.
-Where it is reasonable: - 1.
-Preserve, restore and enhance treed areas.
+1. Strategically locate leafy trees/ hedges and water features to mask urban noises such as traffic, garbage collection and delivery locations.
+Consider that leafy rough barked trees, vine covered walls and natural ground cover materials (mulch, soil) will help dampen urban noise.

+18.5.5 Drainage and Erosion - Measures to control drainage and shoreline erosion.
+Where it is reasonable:

+1. Preserve, restore and enhance treed areas.
 Trees are the most effective form of absorbent landscaping due to their extensive root zones and their ability to both absorb water from the soil and intercept precipitation on leaves, needles and branches.
-Consider that native conifers are well adapted to local wet winters. - 4.
-Maximize the ratio of planted and pervious surfaces to unplanted surfaces, and design paved areas to direct water towards vegetated areas, to help reduce surface run off.
-Where paved surfaces are needed, intersperse with drought resistant vegetation and trees, to help absorb stormwater, provide shade and reduce the local heat island effect. - 6.
-Choose absorbent landscaping materials; leaf mulches, wood chips and good quality topsoil, over gravel, pavers and concrete.
-Provide mulch of organic, locally derived materials; leaf mulch from local tree leaves is most desirable. - OCP Section 24 Development Permit Area No. 7 Energy Conservation and Greenhouse Gas Reduction is designated for the purposes of energy conservation and greenhouse gas reduction. - 24.5.1 Siting of Buildings and Structures.
-Where it is feasible:
+Consider that native conifers are well adapted to local wet winters.

+2. Maximize the ratio of planted and pervious surfaces to unplanted surfaces, and design paved areas to direct water towards vegetated areas, to help reduce surface run off.
+Where paved surfaces are needed, intersperse with drought resistant vegetation and trees, to help absorb stormwater, provide shade and reduce the local heat island effect.
-- 1. Orient buildings to take advantage of site-specific climate conditions, in terms of solar access and wind flow; design massing and solar orientation for optimum passive performance. - 2.
-Build new developments compactly, considering the solar penetration and passive performance provided for neighbouring sites, and avoid shading adjacent to usable outdoor open spaces. - 5.
-Strategically site buildings to sustain and increase the community's urban forest tree canopy cover. - 6.
-Provide space for significant landscaping including varying heights of trees, shrubs and ground covers.

-24.5.2 Form and exterior design of buildings and structures.
+3. Choose absorbent landscaping materials; leaf mulches, wood chips and good quality topsoil, over gravel, pavers and concrete.
+Provide mulch of organic, locally derived materials; leaf mulch from local tree leaves is most desirable.

+OCP Section 24 - Development Permit Area No. 7 - Energy Conservation and Greenhouse Gas Reduction - is designated for the purposes of energy conservation and greenhouse gas reduction.

+24.5.1 Siting of Buildings and Structures.